TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/hack/index.md/index.md

 echo 'Hello, World!';
 ```

-Right away, you should scream “that looks a lot like PHP!”
+Right away, you should scream "that looks a lot like PHP!"
 After all, Hack is just a dialect of PHP.

 That said, there is at least one obvious syntactic difference: